Bletchley Park is open daily. You can book your ticket online or purchase a ticket when you arrive.

 What happens when we arrive?

-On arrival groups will be met at their coach by a member of staff.
-When possible, coach parking is provided at Stadium MK, home to the MK Dons football club; your driver will be briefed on how to locate the coach park.
-Drivers must return to site 10 minutes before the allocated departure time.
+When possible, coach parking is provided at Stadium MK.
+Drivers should return to Bletchley Park no earlier than 5 minutes before the allocated departure time.
 Parking is available on-site for school minibuses and cars only.
 Groups arriving by train should report to the Porters’ Lodge by the entrance.

 Can workshop and tour times be adjusted if we arrive late?

-For groups taking part in the Learning Programme, if you arrive later than expected we will endeavour to accommodate your group but please be aware that your itinerary may be affected and we cannot guarantee the rescheduling of your session or tour.
+For groups taking part in the facilitated learning programme, if you arrive later than expected we will endeavour to accommodate your group but please be aware that your itinerary may be affected, and we cannot guarantee the rescheduling of your sessions or tours.

 Can our students explore the park by themselves?

 The park is open to the public and the grounds are spread across a wide area with multiple buildings and a lake.
-For safeguarding reasons it is important that students are supervised and accompanied by a responsible adult at all times.
+For safeguarding reasons, it is important that students under 18 are always supervised and accompanied by a responsible adult.

 How is Bletchley Park working to make learning visits sustainable?